Veronika2188/darts/README.md

 2024-02-15

 Today I started to do tasks with strings.
 I want to go quickly through the tasks with lists, maps and sets and start the second chapter about operators, pattern matching and control structures.

+2024-02-18

+Today I learned about pattern-matching and destructing.
+Destructing is a way to extract data from an object.
+A pattern always tests against a value to determine if the value has the form you expect.
+In other words, you are checking if the value matches the pattern.
+When an object and pattern match, the pattern can then access the object's data and extract it in parts.
+In other words, the pattern destructures the object.